roonie007/react-sfc/packages/vite-plugin/README.md

 });
 ```

-Now, you can start creating .rc files in your project.
+Now, you can start creating .react files in your project.

 ## Template Syntax